top of page

 I returned to private practice in 2015 and moved to Leeds in 2020.
 I now have a private practice based in central Leeds and at my home in Oakwood.

-I continue to be an officer of the Hallam Institute of Psychotherapy of which I was Chair for a number of years.
+Until very recently, I was an officer of the Hallam Institute of Psychotherapy I was Chair for a number of years.

-I was a member of the UKCP governing board from 2001 to 2006 and for four years of that I was Chair of the UKCP’s Registration Board where I oversaw complex negotiations and discussions over the use of the title “psychoanalyst” and the title “child psychotherapist”.
+Between 2001 and 2006, I was a member of the governing board of UKCP., and,for four years of that, I was Chair of the Registration Board of UKCP.

 About Me